openseadragon/site-build/README.md

     grunt publish

 This cleans out the openseadragon.github.com folder (which you've cloned from the openseadragon.github.com repository, and resides next to your site-build folder) and builds and copies the web pages and docs into it.

+Note that while the OpenSeadragon website resides at http://openseadragon.github.io, for historical reasons the repository is named openseadragon.github.com.

 ## Example Images